viur-framework/flare/docs/html5.md

     print("Help!
 There is a big red border around this element!
 Remove the class so we can feel safe again")
 ```

-### enable(), disable()
-These methods will enable or disable an element in the DOM.
-Useful for forms and similar UI applications.

-### hide(), show()
-Will hide or show and element on demand.
-This is done by adding the hidden attribute to the element or removing it accordingly.

 ### Event handling

 todo